Wakoma/docs/docs/advancedtopics.md

 ## HTTPS Cert Resolvers

-Lokal provides a few ways of providing HTTPS.
+Lokal provides a few ways of allowing HTTPS.
 You need SSL certificates for your domain to be able to use HTTPS protocol.
 Lokal uses [traefik](https://traefik.io) for routing thus we are using its capabilities.